markjivko/kronup-php/docs/Api/ValueItemsApi.md

 ## `delete()`

-> Value items Delete a value item from the flow
+> Delete a value item from the flow

 {: .new-title }
 > #️⃣ Execute example in terminal